Cais/bns-login/readme.txt

 * Released October 2014
 * Added filter `dashicons` dependency to the main stylesheet
 * Added toggle to use `dashicons` instead of text
+* Added some basic sanitization to URL components and structures
 * Update copyright year references to include 2014 in all files
 * Minor whitespace, documentation, and code formatting changes
 * Defined `BNS_CUSTOM_PATH` and `BNS_CUSTOM_URL` for customizations